-- Term of Investment – Most preferred securities carry maturities of 20 to 49 years from the original issue date, or are perpetual.
-While most preferred securities become callable after a period of call protection, certain extraordinary events may further alter the term of investment.
-Special event calls may be in place to allow the issuer to call the securities early.
-These events may include a tax law change, capital treatment event (CTE)1, rating agency event or a regulatory call based on change in status of the issuer or a call on the underlying collateral.
+- Term of Investment – Most preferred securities carry maturities of 20 to 49 years from the original issue date or are perpetual.
+While most preferred securities become callable after a period of call protection, certain extraordinary events may alter the term of investment.
+Special event calls may be in place to allow the issuer to call the securities early and may include a tax law change, capital treatment event (CTE)1, rating agency event or a regulatory call based on change in status of the issuer or a call on the underlying collateral.
 Further, a few issues with a defined maturity date may have provisions for maturity extension.
-These features are discussed in the prospectus and should be reviewed carefully as they may impact the final return on the investment.
+These features are discussed in the prospectus and should be reviewed carefully as they may impact the final realized return.

 - Credit Risk – The yields offered will depend upon the issuer’s credit quality.
-In general, lower quality issuers will require higher yields to compensate the investor for credit risk.
+In general, lower credit-rated issuers provide higher yields to compensate for additional risk.
 If the issuer’s credit quality changes, the security’s value could be affected as well.
-Income-oriented investors should consider preferreds that carry investment-grade ratings.
-In case of default, priority of claim is an important consideration.
+Preferred securities rank low in priority in the corporate structure, higher only to common stock.

 - Priority of Claim – Preferred securities provide the investor with a higher priority of claim on the assets than common stockholders should the issuer be liquidated.
 The priority in the capital structure of a corporation is as follows: (1) secured debt, (2) unsecured debt, (3) unsecured subordinated debt, (4) preferred securities, and (5) common stock.